 Depending on the implementation questions at hand, we leverage a wide set of research and evaluation approaches and disciplines.
-This may include (but is not limited to) implementation research designs, operations research methods, quality improvement, policy analysis, case study development, process documentation, evidence reviews, and data liberation and strengthening.
+This includes implementation research designs, operations research methods, quality improvement, policy analysis, case study development, process documentation, evidence reviews, and data liberation and strengthening.

 Human Resources for Health (HRH2030) Project: URC served as a sub-partner to Chemonics International on HRH2030, a global project that worked to enhance health workforce performance and productivity through improved health facility management, health worker retention, digital health technology, and quality improvement.
-URC contributed its technical leadership in HSS to HRH2030 by developing health workforce skills and competencies, continuously improving the quality of care, motivating health workers and managing their performance, and applying an implementation science approach to its learning agenda.
+URC contributed its technical leadership in health systems strengthening by developing health workforce skills and competencies, continuously improving the quality of care, motivating health workers and managing their performance, and applying an implementation science approach to its learning agenda.
 We leveraged our relationships with country and global networks – including the Global Health Workforce Alliance – to strengthen HRH at the national and local level.

 Translating Research into Action (TRAction) Project: Led by URC, TRAction solicited proposals – primarily on a competitive basis – and awarded health research grants to research organizations in Africa and Asia to evaluate ways to effectively and efficiently introduce, implement, and scale up evidence-based interventions for maternal, newborn, and child health.